jacobrosenthal/rust-training-aimldevfest-2019/src/testing.md

 }
 ```

-Now we can write a test to assert that running `convolve` indeed does return 5.0;
+Now we can write a test to assert that running `convolve()` indeed does return 5.0.

 ```rust,ignore
 #[cfg(test)]